mabiesen/python_led_ui/README.md

 Please insure you have Python installed prior to downloading this program.
 If you intend to use the Adafruit matrix, you will need to download Python 2 specifically (at this time, that comes standard in the Raspberry Pi Noobs download https://www.raspberrypi.org/downloads/noobs/).

-UI portion of the project is functional at this time in Python3.
+UI portion of the project is functional at this time in Python 2 and 3.
 To use:
 1. download the zip of this Project
 2. extract to an isolated folder
 3. Run the file titled create_display.py